oracle-livelabs/goldengate/mysql-ggs/setup/setup.md

 ### Prerequisites

-This lab assumes you have completed the following labs:
+This lab assumes you have completed the Get started lab.
-* Sign Up for Free Tier/Login to Oracle Cloud

 > **Note:** *You may see differences in account details (eg: Compartment Name is different in different places) as you work through the labs.
 This is because the workshop was developed using different accounts over time.*